SolaceLabs/pubsubplus-cf-dev/README.md

 ![](resources/overview-wsl.png)

 * The BOSH-lite VM for hosting PubSub+.
-  - Size as recommended below to fit the Solace PubSub+ software message brokers.
+  - Size as recommended below to fit the Solace PubSub+ software event brokers.
 * The CF deployment, running in the Bosh-lite VM.

 <a name="installation-steps-on-windows"></a>